ericfzhu/ericfzhu/README.md

 ## My values

-:blue_heart: Trust and empathy of others
+:blue_heart: Trust and empathy in others

 :purple_heart: Free expression of myself